default-github-user/heroku-tor/README.md

-# Tor Hidden Service Buildpack for Heroku [UPDATED]
+# Tor Hidden Service Buildpack for Heroku - [UPDATED]

+# This Buildpack was updated by default-github-user.
+For instructions how to use latest build consult update-howto.md

 This buildpack sets up a Tor hidden service for your app on Heroku.